 - salt to taste

-- 1 teaspoon tamarind paste (if there are fibers in the tamarind that you use you have to dissolve in little water and filter it out)
+- 1 tablespoon tamarind paste (if there are fibers in the tamarind that you use you have to dissolve in little water and filter it out)

 - ½ teaspoon ginger powder